-The company will be launching a new carrier-neutral data centre in South Korea’s Seoul (its first in the area), with the goal to expand its global footprint with interconnection and colocation services to the region’s businesses in support of their digital transformation initiatives and cloud adoption.
+The company will be launching a new carrier-neutral data center in South Korea’s Seoul (its first in the area), with the goal to expand its global footprint with interconnection and colocation services to the region’s businesses in support of their digital transformation initiatives and cloud adoption.

-Equinix says the new data centre will be located in Sangam, known as ‘Digital Media City’, near Seoul’s central business district.
+Equinix says the new data center will be located in Sangam, known as ‘Digital Media City’, near Seoul’s central business district.
 It will consist of around 1,680 square metres of colocation space with an initial capacity of 550 cabinets in its first phase that is scheduled to be operational in Q3 2019.

-The cost is yet to be disclosed, however, Equinix has revealed that over the last three years it has invested more than $800 million to organically build and expand its presence in Asia Pacific, with 40 data centres across 12 markets in the region.
+The cost is yet to be disclosed, however, Equinix has revealed that over the last three years it has invested more than $800 million to organically build and expand its presence in Asia Pacific, with 40 data centers across 12 markets in the region.

 "Seoul, the fourth-largest metropolitan economy globally, is an important connection point for both regional and global businesses, and we are excited to expand our global platform to this new metro in South Korea,” says Equinix Asia Pacific president Samuel Lee.

-“Our operations will enable customers to securely deploy their infrastructure, reach global ecosystem partners and scale their businesses at the digital edge, all within our carrier-neutral IBX data centres that are managed with global standards of operational excellence.
+“Our operations will enable customers to securely deploy their infrastructure, reach global ecosystem partners and scale their businesses at the digital edge, all within our carrier-neutral IBX data centers that are managed with global standards of operational excellence.
 We look forward to helping our global customers expand into this key market, while also helping South Korean companies accelerate their digital transformation initiatives via Platform Equinix."

 The launch of the new facility coincides conveniently with the South Korea’s nationwide introduction of 5G in March, a move that Equinix says is by no means coincidental as the new era of next-generation services and breakthroughs in industries like IoT and AI will require data transactions at higher speeds and volumes with lower latencies.